 Hemp oil can be found in many different delivery forms.
-Hemp oil can be consumed orally, applied topically or sublingually, or smoked via vaporization.
-Vaporization and sublingual application of hemp oil allows for a fast onset-of-action of the CBD, whereas pills and edible products can take 30 to 90 minutes on average to take effect.
+Hemp oil can be consumed orally or applied topically or sublingually.
+Sublingual application of hemp oil allows for a fast onset-of-action of the CBD, whereas pills and edible products can take 30 to 90 minutes on average to take effect.
 Topical hemp oil can be applied directly to areas of pain or inflammation, though it can also be absorbed into the systemic circulation.

 Hemp oil benefits.

 When talking about the benefits of hemp oil, what we are mostly really referring to are the benefits of the CBD within the hemp oil.
 While there is still a need for higher-quality studies regarding the benefits of CBD oil, the available research and clinical evidence are compelling:

 The CBD in hemp oil has been used by patients with recalcitrant epilepsy for decades.
 A recent retrospective study out of Israel showed significant decreases in seizure activity with the use of CBD-enriched medical cannabis.
 In this study, 52 percent of patients had a greater than 50 percent reduction in seizure activity.

 CBD oil has been shown to decrease activity in the limbic part of the human brain, which is responsible for our "fight-or-flight" response.
 A study in 2011 found that CBD oil significantly reduced anxiety and cognitive impairment compared to placebo.